Logan Ryan: 2016 season

 Ryan was named the starting cornerback, alongside Malcolm Butler, for the second consecutive season.

-On October 2, 2016, Ryan recorded a career-high 17 combined tackles in the Patriots' 0–16 loss to the Buffalo Bills.
-Ryan was delegated to the third cornerback on the depth chart for Weeks 7-8 after Eric Rowe emerged as the starter after being inactive for the first five games while rehabbing an ankle injury.
+On October 2, 2016, Ryan recorded a career-high 17 combined tackles during a 16–0 shutout loss to the Bills.
+He was delegated to the third cornerback on the depth chart for Weeks 7–8 after Eric Rowe emerged as the starter after being inactive for the first five games while rehabbing an ankle injury.
 During Week 11, Ryan was moved to starting nickelback after struggling against receivers as the starting outside cornerback.
 Rowe replaced starting outside cornerback as Ryan took over slot coverage duties from Patrick Chung.
-He developed into a viable starting nickelback and gave up only four receptions on 11 targets through Weeks 11-12.
-Through Weeks 11-16, he was called for one penalty and allowed no touchdown receptions and only 11 catches on 30 pass attempts.
+Ryan developed into a viable starting nickelback and gave up only four receptions on 11 targets through Weeks 11–12.
+Through Weeks 11–16, he was called for one penalty and allowed no touchdown receptions and only 11 catches on 30 pass attempts.

-On December 18, 2016, Ryan recorded seven solo tackles, deflected a pass, and intercepted quarterback Trevor Siemian as the Patriots defeated the Denver Broncos on the road by a score of 16–3.
-In the regular-season finale, Ryan made seven combined tackles, defended a pass, and intercepted Ryan Tannehill during a 35–14 victory over the Miami Dolphins.
+On December 18, 2016, Ryan recorded seven solo tackles, deflected a pass, and intercepted Trevor Siemian as the Patriots defeated the Broncos on the road by a score of 16–3.
+In the regular-season finale against the Dolphins, Ryan made seven combined tackles, defended a pass, and intercepted Ryan Tannehill once during the 35–14 road victory.

-Ryan finished the season with a then-career-high 92 combined tackles (74 solo), 11 pass deflections, two interceptions, a sack, and a forced fumble while appearing in all 16 games and starting 13.
+Ryan finished the 2016 season with a then-career-high 92 combined tackles (74 solo), 11 pass deflections, two interceptions, a sack, and a forced fumble in 16 games and 13 starts.
 He started six games as the outside cornerback with Malcolm Butler and started seven games as nickelback.

 The Patriots finished atop the AFC East with a 14–2 record.
-On January 14, 2017, he started at nickelback in the Divisional Round of the playoffs against the Houston Texans and collected seven combined tackles, three pass deflections, a sack, and intercepted a pass attempt by quarterback Brock Osweiler in the 34–16 victory.
-On February 5, 2017, Ryan started in the Super Bowl LI — the first Super Bowl start of his career — and recorded six combined tackles as the Patriots defeated the Atlanta Falcons 34–28 in overtime after trailing by 25 points in the third quarter.
+On January 14, 2017, Ryan started at nickelback in the Divisional Round of the playoffs against the Texans and collected seven combined tackles, three pass deflections, a sack, and intercepted a pass attempt by Brock Osweiler in the 34–16 victory.
+Three weeks later, Ryan started in the Super Bowl LI — the first Super Bowl start of his career — and recorded six combined tackles as the Patriots defeated the Atlanta Falcons 34–28 in overtime after trailing by 25 points in the third quarter.